22 August 2018.

 Getting There | During the peak season, buses run relatively frequently from Cangas de Onis to Arenas de Cabrales and Poncebos for accessing this side of the Picos de Europa and both the hikes mentioned.
 Out of season, we’d definitely recommend renting a car.

-Fringed in a dense ring of eucalypts, the colourful buildings of Cudillero tumble steeply to the water’s edge and wrap tightly around the lively harbour where the comings and goings of fishing boats are an attraction in itself.
+Nestled amidst a sea of eucalypts, incredibly cute Cudillero is an enchanting sight with buildings that wrap tightly around the lively harbour and where the comings and goings of fishing boats are an attraction in itself.

 Follow the cobbled path above the town to Mirador de la Atalaya and get lost in the tiny laneways carved between the white-washed houses.